 A very easy, eggless, creamy dessert with fresh strawberry flavor that takes 10 minutes to put together!
 Then you have to refrigerate it to set.
 A cross between a mousse and a cheesecake, it's great to make with kids and for warm-weather gatherings and outdoor eating when strawberry season hits.
 And did I tell you there's no gelatin mixture involved?

-Summer is here, so all berries are on board!
+When Summer starts, all berries are on board.

 Strawberries, who doesn't like them?
-It was about time I finally shared this strawberry no-bake dessert recipe, a dessert that is easy to make, has no eggs, and is great to have in the fridge at all times.
+It was about time I finally shared this strawberry no-bake dessert recipe, which is easy to make, has no eggs, and is great to have in the fridge at all times.

 - Extremely easy to make and delicious, this is a great dessert to have in the fridge for snacking or as a last-minute dessert.